NagaKanaparthy/University_Projects/Operating_Systems/README.md

 We Learn how to use shared memory and semaphores

-## Project 2 - Littleton

-We learn to the various job servicing

-## Project 2 - Eggen (Did this for fun)
+## Project 2

-We learn about pipes and IPC between them
+We learn how to use pipes